 Play Pits does this by rewarding its customers for following and sharing their brand on Twitter, Instagram, and Facebook.
 They also reward customers for referrals by giving $5 off for every referral.
 Referrals and earning loyalty points effectively establish an emotional connection between Play Pits and its customers.

 Making the process of sharing an easy action is crucial to creating advocates.
 Allowing one-click sharing makes the action simple, and rewarding for the action makes it worth the effort to be an advocate.

 One of the best ways to encourage your community members to share your brand is by creating a rewarding referral program.
 When your customers know it’s worth their time and effort to bring others into the community, they won’t be able to help themselves and will share your message with as many people as possible.

-Customized referral messages is a great way to do this.
-Just like how you want to keep social engagement quick and easy, designing on-brand, easy to understand referral messages allows your advocates to share without putting the responsibility on them to craft the perfect social post.
+Customized referral messages are a great way to do this.
+Just like how you want to keep social engagement quick and easy, designing on-brand, easy-to-understand referral messages allows your advocates to share without putting the responsibility on them to craft the perfect social post.

-Photography and decor brand Mpix does a great job of this.
-As you can see here, Mpix has taken care of everything, including a high quality photo and informative but interesting copy.
+Photography brand Mpix does a great job of this.
+As you can see here, Mpix has taken care of everything, including a high-quality photo and informative but interesting copy.
 These elements make this part of their rewards program easy to use and reflective of the overall brand experience their advocates want to share.

 You can also prompt more referrals by including it in your email marketing strategy.
-Shoe company Feetures does this exceptionally well with the referral emails they send to their customers.
-The email content describes what’s in it for both the customer and their friend, and shows the fun personality of the Feetures brand.
-If I got this email, I’d definitely make some referrals.
-After all, I’m a good friend!
+Coffee brand Cafuné does this exceptionally well with their emails walking through how customers can earn rewards and how to refer customers.
+The email content describes what’s in it for both the customer and their friend, and shows the fun personality of the Cafuné brand.

 Referral programs connect the value of rewards with the action of sharing, creating a strong incentive for customers to cross over to the realm of advocates.
 With more value up for grabs, they just can’t help but share your community’s story with others.